gsechan/Constraints/README.md

 # Constraints

 The constraints library is a compiler plugin that brings refinement types to kotlin.
 What it allows you to do is to specify a subset of values of a type that are allowed to be stored in a value, parameter, or returned by a function.
 This makes it literally impossible to pass a bad value to a function, and in many cases actually becomes a compile time error to do so.

-## Is this a common concept?

-Many functional languages have it.
-But surprisingly enough-  so does Kotlin, to a small degree.
+This isn't a new idea, many functional languages have it.
+But surprisingly enough, so does Kotlin to a small degree.
 You can really consider String to be a constrained version of String?  where the constraint is that the value is not null.
 Explicit nullability has solved a lot of bugs, and this library attempts to generalize that to more usecases.

-## Why use constraints?
+## Advantages of constraints

 ### Explicitness
 Constraints have several advantages in programming.
 First, they make the contracts of your function explicit.
 Say that your algorithm only works for values between 1 and 100.
 Without constraints, you need to write